 Now, determining if FLSA applies to your staff.

 Please refer to Guidance for Non-Profit Organizations on Paying Overtime Under the Fair Labor Standards Act for more details or seek legal advice.

 Visit the Consultant Listings for recommended HR consultants and law firms in Northwest.
 Organizations anywhere can also contact 501 Commons for an HR Quick Consult by sending your questions to firstname.lastname@example.org or filling out a Request for Assistance to get help.
 A 501 Commons’ HR consultant will respond promptly.

 Note that it may be important to seek legal counsel on this issue.
 Low budget organizations can contact Wayfind for assistance.

 Resources related to the 2016 rule

 Since we do not know if or when provisions of the 2016 rule might be implemented, we are keeping the resources 501 Commons and others created available below.

-The new FLSA rules update the salary and compensation levels needed for executive, administrative, and professional workers to be considered “exempt" from overtime.
-The new regulations will:
+The 2016 FLSA rules (currently block by a court injunction) updated the salary and compensation levels needed for executive, administrative, and professional workers to be considered “exempt" from overtime.
+Provisions of the new regulation include: